alexeygrigorev/alexeygrigorev.github.io/cv.md

 ### SUMMARY

-A data scientist with strong technical skills in software engineering and experience in the following areas:
+A data scientist and machine learning engineer with strong technical skills in software development and experience in the following areas:

 - Machine Learning and Data Analysis
 - Information Retrieval and Natural Language Processing